 |disabled||at-least-once or exactly-once||keep job running on old members||suspend job|

 Suspending and Resuming

-Jet supports manually suspending and resuming of streaming jobs in a fault-tolerant way.
-The Job must be configured with a processing guarantee.
+Jet supports manually suspending and resuming a streaming job in a fault-tolerant way.
+The job must be configured with a processing guarantee.

 When a job is suspended, all the metadata about the job is still kept in the cluster.
 A snapshot of the job computational state is taken during a suspend operation and then on a resume the job is gracefully started from the same snapshot.

 Suspending and resuming can be useful for example when you need to perform maintenance on a data source or sink without disrupting a running job.

 suspend <job_name_or_id> and

 $ bin/jet suspend hello-world Suspending job id=0401-9f77-b9c0-0001, name=hello-world, submissionTime=2020-03-07T15:59:49.234...
 Job suspended.

 $ bin/jet resume hello-world Resuming job id=0401-9f77-b9c0-0001, name=hello-world, submissionTime=2020-03-07T15:59:49.234...
 Job resumed.

 You can also configure a job to be suspended automatically if its execution fails (see `JobConfig.setSuspendOnFailure).